mohzameer/podpdf-be/SPEC.md

 1. **Authentication Validation:**
    - **JWT Token Path:**
-     - JWT token must be present and valid (401 if missing or invalid)
+     - JWT token must be present in `Authorization: Bearer <token>` header
+     - Token is verified against Cognito JWKS (public keys) in Lambda
+     - Validates issuer, audience, expiration, algorithm (RS256), and `token_use: id`
+     - Returns 401 if token is missing, invalid, expired, or not an ID token
-     - User ID (`sub`) is extracted directly from JWT claims (no DynamoDB lookup)
+     - User ID (`sub`) is extracted from verified token claims
    - **API Key Path:**
-     - API key must be present in `X-API-Key` header or `Authorization: Bearer` header
+     - API key must be present in `X-API-Key` header or `Authorization: Bearer pk_...` header
      - API key is looked up in `ApiKeys` table (one DynamoDB lookup)
      - If found and `is_active: true`, retrieves `user_id` and `user_sub`
      - If not found or `is_active: false`, returns 401 Unauthorized
      - Updates `last_used_at` timestamp on successful lookup
+   - **Priority:** API key takes precedence if both are provided

 2. **Account Validation:**
    - User account must exist in DynamoDB `Users` table